angrykim/agusmakmun.github.io/_posts/2018-07-06-Basic graph analytics (4).md

 Generally, in social graph analaysis, it is judged that the modularity is very well classified if it is over **0.4**.

-On a graph with a large number of abnormal networks, a very high value such like this time **(0.911)** can be obtained.
+On a graph with a large number of abnormal networks, a very high modularity score such like this time **(0.911)** can be obtained.

+So far, I explained why we need modularity at the initial step of graph analysis.

 Next time, I will post about how to classify and analyze the whole network.